nixworks/public/news/2012/08/21/index.md

 ##### Oil imports
 ### [Oil imports to China from Iran fall 28 percent in July and 30 percent in 2012. ](/news/2012/08/21/oil-imports-to-china-from-iran-fall-28-percent-in-july-and-30-percent-in-2012.md)
-_Context: China, Oil imports, Iran_
+_Context: Oil imports, Iran, China_

 ##### Philippines
 ### [A search and rescue team recovers the body of former Philippines Interior and Local Government Secretary Jesse Robredo after a crash that claimed his life and two others on Saturday off Masbate. ](/news/2012/08/21/a-search-and-rescue-team-recovers-the-body-of-former-philippines-interior-and-local-government-secretary-jesse-robredo-after-a-crash-that-cl.md)
-_Context: Masbate, crash, Philippines, Jesse Robredo_
+_Context: crash, Philippines, Jesse Robredo, Masbate_

 ##### DR Congo
 ### [At least 20 people in the Democratic Republic of the Congo die from the Ebola virus disease. ](/news/2012/08/21/at-least-20-people-in-the-democratic-republic-of-the-congo-die-from-the-ebola-virus-disease.md)
-_Context: DR Congo, Ebola_
+_Context: Ebola, DR Congo_

 ##### Tropical Storm Leslie
 ### [Tropical Storm Isaac forms in the Atlantic Ocean with tropical storm warnings in place for Puerto Rico, the US and British Virgin Islands, Martinique, Dominica, Guadeloupe, St Martin, St Kitts, Nevis, Antigua, Barbuda, Montserrat, Anguilla, Saba, St Eustatius, St Maarten, Culebra and Vieques. ](/news/2012/08/21/tropical-storm-isaac-forms-in-the-atlantic-ocean-with-tropical-storm-warnings-in-place-for-puerto-rico-the-us-and-british-virgin-islands-m.md)